 The hike allows for sizable views of the surrounding area.
 You’ll see the coast, gorgeous forests, and spectacular ridges.
-California Condors have been known to roost along some of the trail, giving you the experience of a lifetime in terms of wildlife viewing opportunities.
+California Condors have been known to roost along some of the trail.

 While this hike is short, you also have the option of taking a turn to visit the Julia Pfeiffer Burns State Park.
 This park offers camping areas as well as other scenic vistas.
 This is where the McWay Waterfall – one of the most famous in the state of California – can be found.
 You can’t get quite as close to these waterfalls as you can to the trail’s other falls, but it still offers amazing views from above.

 This trail is a good option for children, as it can be quite short if you only hike out to the waterfall and back.
 It’s not a good spot for dogs; while four-legged companions are allowed at the campground, they must be on a leash at all times and are not allowed on any of the trails.